Singapore most robust data center market in APAC; Aussie ranks fifth

 Cushman & Wakefield says over the medium and long term, Singapore should be able to expand its capacity by another 100MW on the back of the Smart Nation initiative.

-“Local data center providers such as Keppel Data Centres and ST Telemedia stand to be the primary beneficiaries of this, while the international data center providers will continue ot focus on winning international deals from medium to large enterprises coming into Singapore.”
+“Local data center providers such as Keppel Data Centers and ST Telemedia stand to be the primary beneficiaries of this, while the international data center providers will continue ot focus on winning international deals from medium to large enterprises coming into Singapore.”

 The report also says investments in data centers is set to ‘leapfrog’ and notes Oei Hong Leong’s US$5 billion investment to set up One Belt One Net to biuld data centers, procure equipment and machinery, develop software and recruit and train employees in Singapore.